By Steve Beauregard

 The center Strip properties are a little easier, but still not walkable.
 Caesars Palace or the Flamingo to the Gold & Sliver, for example, would still be 3.6 miles and take you just over an hour of walking.

-North Strip properties like Circus Circus, the Wynn, Venetian are still over 2 ½ miles from Pawn Stars and nearly an hour walk.
+North Strip properties like Circus Circus, the Wynn, and Venetian are still over 2 ½ miles from Pawn Stars and nearly an hour walk.

 The Stratosphere Hotel and Casino is the closest Strip resort to Pawn Stars, and the 1.2 mile walk would take you about ½ hour.